alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 it's the main reason people know who I am.
 My takeaway is that more people should start blogs!
 I don't know why they don't.
 Maybe they're
 too busy writing papers or something 😛.
-Jokes on them, I get to use emojis and they don't.
+Joke's on them, I get to use emojis and they don't.

 Research Ability
 -----------------------------------------------------------------------------------

-I realize I just spent a section saying grad students need to publish, but a PhD isn't about getting a lot of publications.
+I realize I just spent a section saying people should publish, but a PhD isn't about getting a lot of publications.
 It's about learning how to form and attack a long term research thesis, with publications as a natural byproduct.
 To borrow fighting game advice, practice isn't about winning, it's about learning something, and that